-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes: 🗵 No: 🗆 owth company.
-See the definitions of change Act. f "large accelerated f iler," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12 b-2 of the Large Accelerated Filer $\boxtimes$ Accelerated Filer Non-accelerated filer Smaller Reporting Company Emerging Growth Company ,, mark if the registrant has elected not to use the extended transition period for complying with any ne w or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act). $\Box$
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes: \boxtimes No: \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging gro Ex
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.